Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 Each GeometryAttribute object is an accessor into an array buffer.
 There are two types of GeometryAttributes: VertexAttributes and FaceAttributes.
 VertexAttributes describe valid properties for a single vertex.
 FaceAttributes describe faces and other structures by providing a set of indices.
 For example, the `faces.position` index attribute defines which vertex positions make up a face.

-See [geometry attribute](docs/1.6/geometryAttribute.cmn.md) for more details.
+See [geometry attribute](docs/1.6/geometryAttribute.cmn.md) for more details Integrated mesh and 3D objects scene layer..

 ## SharedResources

 Shared Resources are models or textures stored as a JSON file that can be shared among features within the same layer.
 The Shared Resources are stored in the subtree of the current node.
 This approach ensures an optimal distribution of shared resources across nodes, while maintaining the node-based updating process.

-Shared resources include the [material definition](docs/1.6/materialDefinition.cmn.md) and [texture defintion](docs/1.6/textureDefinition.md) for the resource.
+Shared resources include the [material definition](docs/1.6/materialDefinition.cmn.md) and [texture defintion](docs/1.6/textureDefinition.md) for the resource regarding Integrated mesh and 3D objects scene layer.

-See [shared resources](docs/1.6/sharedResources.cmn.md) for more details.
+See [shared resources](docs/1.6/sharedResources.cmn.md) for more details regarding Integrated mesh and 3D objects scene layer.

 <div>
 <img src="images/figure-9.png" title="Logical schema of the SharedResources document" alt="Logical schema of the SharedResources document">